Skip to main content

 2. Chadstone Shopping Centre, The Buchan Group Melbourne

-Shopping centres aren’t usually sustainable.
-But recent developments at Chadstone Shopping Centre have meant the iconic fashion capital is the first retail development to be awarded a five-star Green Star Rating.
+Developments at Chadstone Shopping Centre meant the iconic fashion capital was the first retail development to be awarded a five-star Green Star Rating.

-The extension of the shopping centre featured extensive daylight, which not only increases lighting quality but reduces energy consumed by lighting.
+The extension of the shopping centre focused on letting in natural light, which increased lighting quality while reducing energy consumed by artificial lighting.

-Central heating and cooling, LED lighting and intelligent control systems reduce greenhouse gas emissions by an estimated 71% while potable water use is reduced by 65% through a combination of rainwater collection, low-use water fittings and monitoring systems.
+Central heating and cooling, LED lighting and intelligent control systems reduce greenhouse gas emissions by an estimated 71%.
+And potable water use was reduced by 65% through a combination of rainwater collection, low-use water fittings and monitoring systems.

 “Rather than [just a] grand vision that relates back to architecture or buildings, it’s … the right thing for everybody to try and live minimally impacting the environment, the world and the resources that it has,” says The Buchan Group Melbourne Principal, Harvey Male.